Tilkee/api_test/README.md

 -> 400 bad_request
 ```

 # It could be nice to have

-1) when a Bad_request is send, we could also send some message to spécify where is the issue
+1) when a Bad_request is send, we could also send some message to specify where is the issue
 2) some tests (Rspec)

 # Return